gyzod/ocpp2mqtt/README.md

 4. The application will start listening for OCPP and MQTT requests and convert them to MQTT or OCPP messages.

 ## Configuration

-Variable that can be used either in docker or using a .env
 | Name | Value | Description |
 | MQTT_PORT | 1883 | Port used for MQTT |
 | MQTT_HOSTNAME | xxx.xxx.xxx.xxx | MQTT server ip address |